L0mens/l0mens/README.md

 - 👨‍🏫 I am a mentor @[OpenClassrooms](https://openclassrooms.com/fr)

-- 👨‍🏫 I am a teacher at IUT Dijon Computer Science department
+- 👨‍🏫 I am a teacher at IUT Dijon Computer Science department and ESEO Dijon

 - 🌱 Still learning in all domains